 Because conditions such as Alzheimer’s and Parkinson’s are relatively common in the elderly, it’s important to understand how they can affect a senior’s health.
 However, learning about some uncommon conditions can also be helpful in keeping your elderly loved one healthy.
-The staff at Home Care Assistance, a leading provider of in-home care in Harrisburg, has put together a list of rare diseases your loved one may be at risk for.
+The staff at Home Care, a leading provider of in-home care in Harrisburg, has put together a list of rare diseases your loved one may be at risk for.

 Multiple System Atrophy (MSA)